 It is recommended to print the 2-point protractor onto glossy photo paper to protect your stylus.
 Alternatively, a piece of clear packing tape stuck onto the target points will do the trick as well.
 You may also laminate the cartridge alignment protractor.

 Please make sure to print out the alignment template at 100 % scale (to be set in the printing dialogue of your browser or operating system).
 Measure the outer rectangle to be sure it is exactly 190 mm long.
 If it is not, scale the template by changing the printer correction factor.

-Cut out the protractor and make sure to punch or cut the hole as precisely as possible.
+Cut out the protractor and make sure to punch or cut out the spindle hole as precisely as possible.

 Loosen the screws that hold the cartridge in place just enough so it can be moved, but cannot move by itself.
 Set the stylus precisely onto the outer grid’s center point.
 Lift the tonearm and adjust the cartridge’s angle until its front is parallel with the grid when lowered onto the protractor.
 If the cartridge front is flat, taping a pencil lead to it is highly recommended.
 Otherwise any error in alignment may be too difficult to see.
 This protractor has long horizotal lines, to which the pencil lead will have to be perfectly parallel.

 Then check the cartridge alignment on the inner grid.
 Lift the tonearm and move the protractor to place the stylus on the inner grid’s center point.
 If the cartridge is at an angle here, adjust the overhang according to the following illustrations:

 Then start again on the outer grid.
 Remember to only change the overhang on the inner grid and only the angle on the outer one.
 Repeat until the cartridge is perfectly aligned on both grids.
-Tighten the screws and do not forget to set the tracking force and anti-skating back to the weight specified for your stylus.
+Tighten the screws and do not forget to set the anti-skating back to the force specified for your stylus.